-The above inequality tells a lot about the relationship between the zeros of a given polynomial $P(x)$ and the higher order derivatives $P^k(x)$ for $k=1,\ldots n$ in terms of the distribution.
-Indeed for any fixed $n$, by shrinking $\epsilon>0$ to be very close zero, then it follows that the least zeros of $P(x)$ are sufficiently close to the zeros of each $P^k(x)$.
-Conversely, If we take $\epsilon>0$ some what large for a fixed $n$ then certainly, the least zero of $P(x)$ is far from at least one of the zeros of $P'(x)$.
-This property is archetypal of very rare class of polynomials of which limited polynomials is a sub-class.
+The inequality above highlights the relationship between the zeros of a given polynomial $P(x)$ and the higher order derivatives $P^k(x)$ for $k=1,\ldots n$ in terms of the distribution.
+Indeed, for any fixed $n$, taking $\epsilon>0$ to be sufficiently small, the least zeros of $P(x)$ are sufficiently close to the zeros of each $P^k(x)$.
+Conversely, If we take $\epsilon>0$ somewhat large for a fixed $n$, then the least zero of $P(x)$ is far from at least one of the zeros of $P'(x)$.
+This property is archetypal of a very rare class of polynomials of which limited polynomials is a sub-class.
 The ensuing result is a strengthening of Theorem \ref{real case}.

 \begin{corollary} Let $P(x)=\prod \limits_{i=1}^{n}(x-a_i)$ be a polynomial of degree $n$ for $n\geq 2$, with $a_i>0$ and let $\epsilon>0$ be arbitrary.
 If $\frac{P_n(x)}{x-a_j}$ is $\epsilon$-limited, where $a_j=\mathrm{min}\{a_i\}_{i=1}^{n}$, then $|a_j-b_{ik}|<\delta$, for any $\delta>0$ and $P^{k}(b_{ik})=0$~$(i=1,\ldots, n)$. \end{corollary}